kanwarujjaval/TwitterMiner/README.md

 You may add other filters compatible with filter or change this  to statuses/sample

-# Will be adding option to change searches as arguments to script
+"Will be adding option to change searches as arguments to script"

 ----------------------------------------------------